-What is Internal Family Systems Therapy?
+Internal Family Systems Therapy

 As we build trust and connection with your internal system, we gain valuable insights into the origins of your beliefs, patterns, and emotions.
 By understanding these origins, we can gently heal and release any wounds that may have held you back.

-IFS therapy strikes a balance of gentle, yet transformative support.
 It is trauma-informed, holistic, anti-oppressive, and integrative.
-It includes looking at your thoughts, feelings, physical body, behaviors, relationships, and culture.
+It can incorporate your thoughts, beliefs, feelings, physical body, energy field, behaviors, relationships, culture, and spirituality.
 IFS has been recognized as an evidence-based therapy, with a growing list of studies to support its effectiveness.
-IFS can be helpful for a wide range of emotional, spiritual, and physical health challenges including:
+IFS can be helpful for a wide range of emotional, mental, spiritual, and physical health challenges including:

 • Trauma, including Complex PTSD,